opeolluwa/backend-for-humans/src/module_8/index.md

 <dd> When you build applications or software, you'd run into issues and you'd be  in need of help, it's great to choose a language adopted for the domain, for instance,using Golang for embedded software might be wrong because you may not get a lot of support, at least as of the time of this writing, when compared to the use and adoption of C/C++  </dd>

 <dt class="bold-strong"> 3.
 Learning curve</dt>
-<dd> While this isn't exactly a problem when you have excess time, a steep learning curve mean you need to do more groundwork to understand some concepts</dd>
+<dd> While this isn't exactly a problem when you have moderate study time or a good schedule, a steep learning curve mean you need to do more groundwork to understand some concepts</dd>
 </dl>

 Now, let's try to review those keynotes and how this resource helps you,